The day my denial died: the first step in my healing from maternal narcissistic abuse

 I bent my reality to fit a narrative that made my existence tolerable.

-Because the alternative—the truth—was too terrifying to accept.
+Because the truth was too terrifying to accept.

 No one wants to believe their own mother is their abuser.